 At face value, it may seem that this is the surest way to achieve work-life balance.
-However, one of the pitfalls of freelancing is that it can become quite easy to neglect the rest of your life - especially when you're just starting out.
+However, one of the pitfalls of freelancing is that it can be quite easy to neglect the rest of your life - especially when you're just starting out.

 Set a schedule

-Studies show that giving employees more control over their jobs increases their well-being.
+Studies show that giving employees more control over their jobs their well-being.
 This is why the autonomy that freelancing offers is highly valuable.

-Don’t be afraid to say no to work
+Do not be afraid to say no to work

 It's a learning experience

 In a nutshell, you can find healthy work-life as a freelancer when you prioritize work and the rest of your life in such a way that maximizes your well-being.
 Running out of money or getting out is not going to achieve this.

 It really is a continuous learning experience for freelancers to figure out how best to work.
 In addition, it's likely to be a struggle at the beginning, when you're trying to gain clients, then it's later, when you may have the security of long-term clients.